Skip to Main Content

 Abnormal results

-Reduce dose to 25mg on alternate days or halve the dose if any of the following met.
+Reduce the dose and monitor blood biochemistry if any of the following occur:

 Potassium